 "It's not dead is it?"
 Eka asked, noticing its legs weren't moving.

 "Iana.
 If pomparu be dead, we no stand around to talk about it.
-Lavendiri gel would rot under the nose, and we, we be out in desert, head in sand.
-But even like this, it no help!
-Bou friend Fala found dead pomparu once, smell so bad Fala cut off the nose.
+Lavendiri gel would rot, and we, we be out in desert with head in sand.
+But even like this, it no help.
+Bou have good friend name Fala.
+One day, Fala find dead pomparu, smell so, so bad that Fala rip nose off.
 Crazy di naa?
-Bou blame Kavava for this, Kavava make everyone loopy, Fala chew too much."
+Pomparu smell bad, but Bou blame the crazy on Kavava.
+Kavava make Soronan'wati loopy, and Fala chew too much."
 Bou said, telling this story as if it was nothing.

 Eka's eyes widened, imagining someone without a nose.
 "How horrible."

 "When it come to pomparu, some say no nose better.
-Wala make new nose for friend, beautiful purple sniffer!
-Fa love it so so much, call it 'special nurple'."
+Wala make new nose for friend, out of banabo with ground laven flower.
+Make it purple.
+Fa love it, call it 'special nurple'."

 Bou said this, hoping it would reassure Eka, but it had the reverse effect.